On the $p$-adic theory of local models: v-sheaf theory

 The map $\Spa(C^+)\to \Spa(R^+)$ is easily seen to be surjective since it is an extension of valuation rings.
 So $x$ lies in the image of $\Spa(B/\pi)$ as we needed to show.

-That $\Spd(A)$ is a kimberlite for $A$ as above follows from \cite[Proposition 1.4.23]{Gle20}.
+That $\Spd(A)$ is a valuative prekimberlite for $A$ as above follows from \cite[Proposition 4.31]{Gle20}.
+To show it is a kimberlite it suffices to know that $\Spd(A)_\eta$ is a spatial diamond, which follows from \cite[Lemma 15.6]{Sch17}.
+Indeed, in this case the specialization map is automatically quasi-compact \cite[Remark 4.37]{Gle20}.
 Now, we may always find a cover by an affinoid perfectoid space $\Spd(P,P^+)\to \Spd(A[p^{-1}],A)$ by \cite[Lemma 15.3]{Sch17}.
 What we have shown so far implies that $\Spd(P^+)\to \Spd(A)$ is also a v-cover.
 This finishes the proof. \end{proof}

 \begin{proposition} If $A$ is the $\pi$-adic completion of a flat and finite type algebra over $O$, then $\Spd(A)$ is a flat $\pi$-adic kimberlite. \end{proposition}